jjsmu/budweiser-casestudy/README.md

 ### Introduction

-Dear CEO and CFO of Budweiser,
+Letter to the CEO and CFO of Budweiser,

 We extend our sincere gratitude for entrusting us with this comprehensive data set encompassing a diverse range of beers and breweries.
 Our team has meticulously analyzed the information, employing advanced statistical techniques, while ensuring the findings are explained in a manner that aligns with your esteemed company profile.